Change website permissions

-Under 'Cookies', you can see the cookies in use by the web page that you're on.
-Cookies are files created by websites that you've visited to store browsing information, such as your site preferences or profile information.
+Under "Cookies," you can see the cookies in use by the webpage you're on.
+Cookies are files created by websites you visit.
+They make your online experience easier by saving browsing information.
 They're allowed by default.

 You'll see the permissions that have been allowed for the website you’re on.
 To adjust each permission, click the Arrows .

-- Location By default, Chrome asks you if a site can see your exact location information.
-Find out more about sharing your location.
+- Location.
+By default, Chrome asks you if a site can see your exact location information.
+Learn more about sharing your location.

 - Camera.
 Some sites can ask to access your camera and microphone.
-Find out more about camera and microphone access.
+Learn more about camera and microphone access.

 - Microphone.
 Some sites can ask to access your camera and microphone.
-Find out more about camera and microphone access.
+Learn more about camera and microphone access.

-- Notifications Some websites, like Google Calendar, can show notifications.
+- Notifications.
+Some websites, like Google Calendar, can show notifications.
 By default, Chrome asks you if a site can show notifications.
-Find out more about notifications.
+Learn more about notifications.

 - Flash.
-The Adobe Flash plug-in lets you hear and see audio and video content.
+The Adobe Flash plugin lets you hear and see audio and video content.
 By default, Chrome asks if you want to run Flash when you visit a page using it.
-Find out more about using Flash.
+Learn more about using Flash.

-- Pop-ups.
-By default, pop-ups are blocked from appearing automatically.
-Find out more about managing pop-ups.
+- Popups.
+By default, pop-ups are blocked from showing up automatically.
+Learn more about managing popups.